Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 https://example.com/wp-admin/

-; verify site looks great. - (Optional) Keep yourself logged in longer for local WordPress dev work.12345# Add this to the theme functions.phpadd_filter( 'auth_cookie_expiration', 'keep_me_logged_in_for_1_year' );function keep_me_logged_in_for_1_year( $expirein ) {return 365 * 86400; // 1 year in seconds}
+; verify the site looks correct. - (Optional) Keep yourself logged in longer for local WordPress dev work.12345# Add this to the theme functions.phpadd_filter( 'auth_cookie_expiration', 'keep_me_logged_in_for_1_year' );function keep_me_logged_in_for_1_year( $expirein ) {return 365 * 86400; // 1 year in seconds}

 - Edit